 Presbyterian Older Adult Ministries Network keynoter tosses out ideas for creating authentic intergenerational ministry

-Buchanan, an author and speaker, was keynoter during the first two days of POAMN’s annual conference, which concludes Thursday.
-Her topic Wednesday was “From Rhetoric to Reality: Impacting Younger Generations by Taking Action to Create Life-Changing Legacies.”
+Buchanan, an author, and speaker was keynoter during the first two days of the POAMN’s annual conference.
+Her topic was “From Rhetoric to Reality: Impacting Younger Generations by Taking Action to Create Life-Changing Legacies.”

 Buchanan encouraged the 100 or so people registered for POAMN’s conference to assess their church’s strengths and weaknesses and then identify new initiatives for intergenerational ministry.

 “Dream big,” she said, in part to help rid faith communities of ageism, “which is all around us.
 It cannot co-exist with authentic intergenerational ministry.”

 She quoted the pastor of a large church not in the PC(USA) who specialized in ministry to older adults.
 This pastor had been told by the church’s senior pastor to teach the church’s senior members to “pray, pay and stay out of the way.”

 “Would you be willing to call out ageism here?”
 Buchanan asked conference attendees.
 “You might get some flak for that.”

 Buchanan described a number of efforts churches have made or are considering that enable intergenerational ministry to flourish:

 - One church board had photos of people from all age groups framed and at the table when it was time to make decisions.
 The board’s central questions became, “Are we addressing the needs?” and “What are we doing to bring these generations together,” Buchanan said.
 “It was a wonderful visual.”
 One caution, she said: Creating intergenerational opportunities does not replace age-specific ministry.

 - Some churches train younger worship participants such as acolytes to, for example, go fetch an older adult’s walker at the end of the service.
 That often leads to a post-worship conversation.